 Regularly update your status so your network can see what you are up to.
 A status update could include a link to an article, information about a presentation you are attending, or it might be a question you would like feedback from your contacts.

 Join college alumni groups, professional associations, and any industry related groups.
-Share their badges on your profile and participate in discussions by answering questions, sharing links to interesting articles and engaging in conversation with other like-minded professionals.
+Participate by answering questions, sharing links to interesting articles and engaging in conversation with other like-minded professionals.

 19. Make it Complete